What financial scandals show about the fraud risk of manual journal entry

 Ultimately, along with good practice such as rotating staff roles, it’s about trying to eradicate as many manual journal entries as possible and replace them with either automated entries or processes that go through a more controlled procedure where automation and humans work in combination.

-Find out how to eliminate manual journal entries and reduce your risk of fraud with Redwood Finance Automation
+Find out how to eliminate manual journal entries and reduce your risk of fraud with Finance Automation by Redwood.

 About The Author